gamozolabs/gamozolabs.github.io/_posts/2019-12-30-load-port-monitor.markdown

 #### Graphing the data

-To graph the data we have colleted, we want to collect the frequencies each value was seen for every cycle offset.
+To graph the data we have collected, we want to collect the frequencies each value was seen for every cycle offset.
 We'll plot these with an x axis in cycles, and a y axis in frequency the value was observed at that cycle count.
 Then we'll overlay multiple graphs for the different values we've seen.
 Let's